Consensys/quorum-kubernetes/README.md

 #### Logging
 Pantheon's logs can be [configured](https://docs.pantheon.pegasys.tech/en/stable/Monitoring/Logging/#advanced-custom-logging) to suit your environment.
 For example, if you would like to log to file and then have parsed via logstash into an ELK cluster, please follow out documentation.

+### New nodes joining the network:
+The general rule is that any new nodes joining the network need to have the following accessible:
+- genesis.json of the network
+- Bootnodes need to be accessible on the network
+- Bootnodes enode's (public key and IP) should be passed in at boot

+If the initial setup was on Kubernetes, you have the following scenarios:

+#### 1. New node also being provisioned on the K8S cluster:
+In this case anything that applies to how current nodes are provisioned should be applicable and the only thing that need be done is increase the number of replicas

+#### 2. New node being provisioned elsewhere
+Ensure that the host being provisioned can find and connect to the bootnode's.
+You may need to use `traceroute`, `telnet` or the like to ensure you have connectivity.
+Once connectivity has been verified, you need to pass the enode of the bootnodes and the genesis file to the node.
+This can be done in many ways, for example query the k8s cluster via APIs prior to joining if your environment allows for that.
+Alternatively put this data somewhere secure using a [Vault](https://www.vaultproject.io/) or [Chamber](https://github.com/segmentio/chamber) and pass the values in at runtime